hamlet-io/docs/docs/how-to/define/adding-env-vars.md

 }
 ```

-Generating the CloudFormation deployment for this component shows it has no environment variables defined ( they are normally set under Properties.Environment.Variables )
+Generating the CloudFormation deployment for this component shows it has no environment variables defined (they are normally set under Properties.Environment.Variables).

 ```json
 {